Arnav995/CrowdFunded-Event-Management/README.md

 - Node.js installed
 - MySQL 8.0 server running

+## 🚀 Run Locally

-### 1. Database Configuration
+### 1. Database Setup
-*Initialize your MySQL database using the provided schema files (ensure stored procedures and triggers are imported).*
+1. Open MySQL Workbench or your preferred SQL client.
+2. Import and run the `database/cfEventManagementSETUP.sql` file to initialize the schema, tables, and seed data.[cite: 2]
+3.  *(Optional)* For a detailed look at the core logic, joins, and manual test queries, refer to `database/CFEventManagementDBQueries.sql`.[cite: 1]

 ### 2. Backend Setup
 Navigate to the backend directory and install dependencies: